Gernby/OpenPilot_Dashboard/README.md

 All that's left should be creating a dashboard, which can be imported from this repo.

 Actually, you still need to run a python client while connected to the EON somehow (WiFi tethering works very well).
 The client in this repository has several ports I've used with preconfigured influx insert strings.

+If you need help running local network on EON or tethering, Please go to the following link (https://openmechanics.github.io/ssh)